rjmccabe3701/linux_tracing_sandbox/src/test_bpf/README.md

    in the kernel samples to actually load the eBPF programs.
 The ``*_user.c`` programs will do something like ``load_bpf_file('/path/to/compiled/eBPF_prog.o``).
 This method is responsible for parsing the ELF section, loading the program/maps into the kernel (the kernel returns a file descriptor to each) and much more.
-   On particular aspect that is confusing is how a map's file descriptor is inserted into the clang-generated object file for a particular program.
+   One particular aspect that is confusing is how a map's file descriptor is inserted into the clang-generated object file for a particular program.
 For example: